jlleongarcia/jlleongarcia/content/blog/video-tricks-actioncam.md

 #exiftool -ee ./GX030390.MP4 > output.txt
 ```

-If you do similarly with a OA5Pro video, the output is **much more reduced**
+If you do similarly with a OA5Pro video and **see the metadata**, the output is **much more reduced**

 ```sh
 exiftool -ee ./DJI_20241008163958_0031_D.MP4 #no GPS - no party
 ```

 #### FFMPEG

+Some tricks with ffmpeg package.

 No reencoding = Quick